 - Roll the ball around with your foot until you find a pressure point or sensitive spot.

 - Press down on the ball until the point softens.

 - Hold this pressure for three-to-five minutes.

 - Manual Therapy.
 Manual therapy manipulates your foot to get the blood flowing and work the kinks of the joints.
 Also called manipulative therapy, foot massage therapy has a long history of successful healing.

 - Foot Exercises.
-Foot physical therapy exercises not only strengthen your foot, but also keep it strong, when you continue these exercises even after your foot has recovered.
+Foot PT exercises not only strengthen your foot but also keep it strong, when you continue these exercises even after you have recovered.
 Exercises included in your physical therapy are: